FAQs

 For more information on functional nutrition, I suggest visiting: https://www.fxnutrition.com/blog

-• EFT is an acronym for the Emotional Freedom Technique, also known as “tapping”.
-Clinical EFT is an evidence-based approach that incorporates acupoint tapping with exposure therapy.
-Clinical EFT sessions with a certified practitioner have shown efficacy in reducing signs and symptoms of PTSD, phobias, depression, anxiety and pain.
+EFT is an acronym for Emotional Freedom Techniques, also known as “tapping”.
+Clinical EFT is an evidence-based approach based in energy psychology that incorporates acupoint tapping with exposure therapy.
+Clinical EFT sessions with a certified practitioner have shown efficacy in reducing signs and symptoms of PTSD, phobias, depression, anxiety, cravings and pain.
 Research studies have also shown improved performance in sports, business and academic pursuits [Dawson Church, Clinical EFT as an Evidence-Based Practice for the Treatment of Psychological and Physiological Conditions, The Clinical EFT Handbook , 2013].

 Coaching is a unique opportunity for you to get clear on your specific wellness goals and create a unique action plan that includes the all-important work of the blocks that may be preventing you from reaching those goals.